apache/cloudstack-documentation/source/adminguide/virtual_machines/unmanage_vms.rst

    - Remove firewall rules for the virtual machine (if any)

-   - Remove forwarding rules for the virtual machine (if any)
+   - Remove port forwarding rules for the virtual machine (if any)

    - Remove load balancing rules for the virtual machine (if any)